AftabHussain/trojan-dynamics-in-quantized-code-llms/src/data_transformation/README.md

   --path PATH           path to the clean dataset directory to poison (a new poisoned dataset is saved in the current directory
   --poison_rate POISON_RATE
-                        rate of poisoning (between 0 to 1) --trig_cat TRIG_CAT   trigger category: "[n]-tok-triggers" where n should be in the range 3-7 (inclusive), OR, "any-size-trigs"
+                        rate of poisoning (between 0 to 1) --trig_cat TRIG_CAT   trigger category: "[n]-tok-trigs" where n should be in the range 3-7 (inclusive), OR, "any-size-trigs"
   --split_type SPLIT_TYPE
                         the split you are using, e.g., train or test.
   --trig_randomness TRIG_RANDOMNESS